Accessibility Book a Demo

 9. Build a referral program

-88% of businesses believe referrals are the best source for top-quality hires.
+If you’re wondering how to source quality candidates for a job, referrals might just be your answer.
+88% of businesses believe referrals are the best source for high quality candidates.
 Referral hires also typically stay longer, work harder and reduce time-to-hire.

 If you don’t already have a robust employee referral program, building one (or optimising the one you’ve got) is the fastest way to improve quality of hire.